A lightweight NAS management UI written in Go — built for Linux and FreeBSD,

 List, create (with recursive option), and delete snapshots — all with styled confirm dialogs.
 Page darkens and a live spinner appears immediately when any write operation runs.

-Create, edit shell/password/groups, and delete local users.
+Create, edit (shell, password, groups, home directory, SSH authorized keys, Samba password sync), and delete local users.
 System accounts (uid < 1000) hidden by default — toggle to reveal.

 Create, edit (name, GID, members), and delete local groups.
 System groups hidden by default with the same toggle.